 The UK Government has today announced their plan to re-introduce the Post Study Work Visa from next year.
 This was a UK immigration route that closed in April 2012 and previously allowed foreign students studying in this country at degree level to enter the job market following successful graduation via a two year work visa.

-News / Employers’ Brexit Q&A
+Insights / Employers’ Brexit Q&A

 The UK Government has just announced the details of its proposed immigration system after Brexit.
 This Q&A aims to address employers’ concerns about their workforce and what, if anything, they need to do.